Distracted driving grace period ending Oct. 5

 According to the Ohio State Highway Patrol, the new law is already dropping the number of distracted driving crashes.

-“If you look at 2022 year to date and then compare it to the issue, we’re down about 19 percent,” said sergeant Tyler Ross, OSP.
+“If you look at 2022 year to date and then compare it to the issue, we’re down about 19 percent,” said OSP Sgt.
+Tyler Ross.